DRIVING DIRECTIONS TO GET TO FLICKENNEL

 CHECK YOUR MILEAGE HERE - you're going about 15 miles on this road.
 Go past the houses, the golf course and Cotter Uranium Mill.
 You will have paved road for a couple of miles, then it turns to hard-packed gravel.
 You'll be on fairly level terrain for a few minutes, then it suddenly turns and goes UP!
 Continue up the mountain - please be careful on the turns - this is NOT a road on which to go fast!!!
 Admire the scenery for those 15 miles, (most of which is a national forest) and when you come to a fork in the road, bear left - CR 143 goes that way, toward Wetmore, NOT right toward Westcliffe.

-The big white 'polar bear' dogs love to check out visitors and are usually friendly and gentle - but they are our very capable protection from bears and such.
+The big white 'polar bear' dogs (Kahuna, the male, and Sugar, the female) like to check out visitors and are usually friendly and gentle - but they are our very capable protection from bears and such.
 They only eat MEAN people and disobedient children who run around and scream a lot ...
 (Not really, but they do deserve respect and a kind pat on the head if they come up to you!)
-They are also part of the reason we ask that you don't bring other pets along.
-Please keep close tabs on the kids, too - as in PLEASE maintain adult supervision of them and don't allow them to run around unaccompanied.
+They are also part of the reason we ask that you DO NOT bring other pets along.
+Please keep close tabs on the kids, too - as in PLEASE maintain constant adult supervision of them and don't allow them to run around unaccompanied.
 Animals (and children) can behave unpredictably and suddenly.
+Please do not go into the horse pasture, either.

 Honk your horn when you park below the house so we know you've arrived!
-With all the little motion detectors on the place, we usually know when someone approaches - but not always - they bark at everything!
+With all the little motion detectors on the place, we usually know when someone approaches - but not always - they bark at almost everything and we're accustomed to hearing that!
 Come to the ground-floor "Kennel Entrance" door, and knock loudly if we haven't already met you at the door.
 PLEASE DO NOT ENTER THE GROUND-FLOOR DOOR WITHOUT KNOCKING AND GETTING ONE OF US TO LET YOU IN!!!
 (We may have some dogs running around inside and don't want them to run out the door.)
 We have a bright, shiny brass door-knocker we'd love for you to use, too!

 METHOD #2: Hardscrabble Canyon, Highway 96

 If you're coming from Colorado Springs or anywhere around or north of there, you may wish to take State Highway 115 from Colorado Springs through Penrose to Florence.
-Proceed into Florence until you come to a traffic light and a Carl's Jr. restaurant on your left.
+Proceed into Florence until you come to a traffic light and the Carl's Jr. restaurant on your left.
 At the traffic light, turn left onto State Highway 67 and proceed 11 miles to Wetmore, where 67 ends.
-Turn right onto State Highway 96 and head toward the mountains.
-If you want to use your cell-phone, you'd better pull off the road and do it from Wetmore, because once you pass the NOW CLOSED & FOR SALE little Wetmore convenience store about 2 miles out of town, you will NOT have any reception in Hardscrabble Canyon!
+Turn right, onto State Highway 96 and head toward the mountains.
+If you want to use your cell-phone, you'd better pull off the road and do it from Wetmore, because once you get about 2 or 3 miles out of town, you will NOT have any reception in Hardscrabble Canyon!

-If you're coming from Pueblo and/or points north, east or south from there, I-25 intersects Hwy.
-96, which cuts straight through Pueblo as Fourth Street, flies across the Arkansas River and about a half-mile up a gradual hill, after which the street bears to the right and becomes Thatcher Blvd., which resumes being just Hwy.
+If you're coming from Pueblo and/or points north, east or south of Pueblo, I-25 intersects Hwy.
+96, which cuts straight through Pueblo as Fourth Street (westbound), crosses the Arkansas River and about a half-mile up a gradual hill, after which the street curves to the right and becomes Thatcher Blvd., which resumes being just Hwy.
 96 at the edge of town.
 It's 25 miles or so from Pueblo to Wetmore on 96... watch for views of the Pueblo Reservoir on the right, and pronghorn antelope everywhere!
 (I hope you bring your camera!)

 As you come up Hwy.
 96 from Wetmore, watch the little green & white mile-markers on the side of the road: you'll be seeing the 26-mile marker near the west edge of Wetmore, and the numbers will decrease as you go up the mountain.
 About halfway between the 13 and the 12-mile markers, you will come over the top of the hill and proceed down into a large open meadow with a glorious view of the distant Sangre de Cristo Mountains.
 After you pass the 12-mile, but just before you get to the 11-mile marker, watch on the right for the big red truck with the sign on it for Bear Basin Ranch - you will turn to the right onto CR 271, immediately after passing the truck.
 If you get sidetracked by the amazing and breath-taking view of the mountains and forget to turn onto CR 271, you will wind up in Westcliffe - in which case, you can follow Method #3 below!